|2. Huobi Pro|

 Since then it has been performing well and has been very innovative in listing many new cryptocurrencies as well as community building things.

-I have covered Binance’s USPs in my previous detailed article which you can read here: Binance Cryptocurrency: A Unique And Rapidly Growing Crypto Exchange
+I have covered Binance’s USPs in my previous detailed article which you can read here: Binance exchange review.

 Therefore, even if you don’t wish to use Binance as of now, it is still worth signing-up and keeping the account ready for the sake of the future.